timzaak/notir/README.md

 ## Getting Started

+### Quick Try
+It has been deployed on http://notir.fornecode.com:5800, you can try it out right away.

 ### Using Docker

 The easiest way to run `Notir` is by using the pre-built Docker image available on GitHub Container Registry.